Off-the-job Hours

 What is off-the-job training?

-Off the job training is defined as learning which is undertaken outside of day-to-day work duties and leads towards the achievement of the apprenticeship.
+Off-the-job training is defined as learning that is undertaken outside day-to-day work duties and leads towards the achievement of the apprenticeship.
 This training takes place within the apprentice's normal (contracted) working hours.
 The off-the-job training must be directly relevant to the apprenticeship.

 What is the employer's responsibility with OTJ?